OpenTelemetry

 4. Select the petclinic repository from the Repository drop-down list.

-5. Select the Reference main.
+5. Select the reference main.

 6. Optionally you can change the Image name and tag.
 This is the name and tag used to store the image in the private Harbor image registry.

-7. Click Create Container Image.
+7. Click Create Container Image to finish the process.

 Create a workload from the developer catalog